Your Purebred Puppy, Your Candid Guide to Dogs and Dog Breeds

 An Entlebucher Mountain Dog may not be right for you.

-If I were considering an Entlebucher Mountain Dog...
+If I was considering an Entlebucher Mountain Dog, I would be most concerned about...

 1. Providing enough exercise and mental stimulation.
-Entlebucher Mountain Dogs MUST have regular opportunities to vent their energy and do interesting things.
-Otherwise they will become rambunctious and bored -- which they usually express by barking and destructive chewing.
-Bored Entlebuchers can destroy your home or yard in a single day.
+Entlebucher Mountain Dogs are working dogs.
+They need regular opportunities to vent their energy and do interesting things.
+Otherwise they will become rambunctious and bored – which they usually express by barking and destructive chewing.
+Bored Entlebuchers can destroy your home in a single day.

 2. Providing enough socialization.
 Many Entlebucher Mountain Dogs have protective instincts toward strangers.
 They need extensive exposure to friendly people so they learn to recognize the normal behaviors of "good guys."
 Then they can recognize the difference when someone acts abnormally.
-Without careful socialization, they may be overly suspicious or cautious of everyone, which is difficult to live with.
+Without careful socialization, they may be overly suspicious or cautious of everyone.

-3. The strong temperament.
-Entlebucher Mountain Dogs are not Golden Retrievers.
-They are versatile working dogs, capable of learning a great deal, but they have an independent mind of their own and are not pushovers to raise and train.
-They can be manipulative, and some are willful, obstinate, and dominant (they want to be the boss) and will make you prove that you can make them do things.
-You must show them, through absolute consistency, that you mean what you say.
+4. The strong temperament.
+Entlebucher Mountain Dogs are versatile working dogs, capable of learning a great deal, but they have an independent mind of their own and are not pushovers to raise and train.
+Some are willful, obstinate, and dominant (they want to be the boss) and will make you prove that you can make them do things.
+You must show them that you mean what you say.

 To teach your Entlebucher to listen to you, "Respect Training" is mandatory.
 My Entlebucher Training Page discusses the program you need.

 6. Finding one and paying the price.
-This breed is very rare in the United States.
-Most breeders are charging well over $1000.
+This breed is not that common in the United States, and breeders are charging a high price.